AnthonyAkentiev/jobs/openings/community.md

 ## Community Lead opening at Aragon

 We are looking for a talented Community Lead to work with us on [Aragon](https://aragon.one) and the [Aragon community](https://aragon.chat).
+You'll be working with Tatu and the team to engage and communicate with the community, including content creation.

 ### Requirements